 - Society for Underwater Technology – Brings together organisations and individuals with a common interest in underwater technology, ocean science and offshore engineering.

 - Marine Biology & Ecology Research Centre, Plymouth

-- Useful Diving Links from the Health & Safety Executive
+- Useful diving links from the Health and Safety Executive

 It isn't always easy to find work experience and not all placements are advertised.
 Discover how to identify opportunities and approach employers with a speculative application.

 Speculative applications for work experience

 Sometimes work opportunities or summer placements are not specifically advertised.
 Many employers (often small charities) don’t have big budgets for advertising, their opportunities therefore don’t get promoted widely.
 However you can be proactive and make direct contact with organisations that interest you and apply speculatively.
 Environmental work is predominantly dominated by small and medium enterprises/charities therefore your work opportunity search needs to be very proactive and a speculative approach is often required.